Language Resource Center

 3. Oral and written comprehension.
 Your ability to comprehend both written texts and spoken language will far exceed your ability to produce them.
 This is normal and should be expected.
 You will be amazed at how much you will understand in a very short time.

 • You are required to purchase 1 text at the bookstore along with the book key to access iLrn:

 Jansma, Kimberly and Margaret Ann Kassen.
-Motifs: An Introduction to French (4th ed.)
+Motifs: An Introduction to French (enhanced 6th edition.)

-Your online Workbook/Lab Manual is powered by QUIA.
-Registrations instructions can be downloaded here: QUIA registration
+Your online Workbook/Lab Manual is powered by iLrn.
+Registrations instructions are handed out in class.

 • For this class, a compact or concise dictionary is fine, but if you plan to continue French, you probably want to invest in a larger dictionary right away.
 It’s much easier to select the right word from a large dictionary.
 You also get much more information on how to use words in context.

 Bring both your printed book (in a small 3-ring binder) and your second 3-ring binder to class each day.